aachal28/HTML-CSS-Projects/README.md

 * Small And Creative Html CSS projects For Practice Your Frontend Skills.
 ## Show your support
-Give a ⭐️ if you like this project!
+Give a ⭐️ if you like this projects!